-- The server option must be set to type "s" in the TYPE field (#4) of the OPTION file (#19).
-If the type is not "s" and a request is received, it results in an error that, by default, is recorded in the AUDIT LOG FOR OPTIONS file (#19.081). - The server option name must be complete and exact when a server request is made or the request • will be denied. - The server option must not be disabled (it can be disabled for all requests by setting its LOCK (#3) or OUT OF ORDER MESSAGE fields).
+- The server option must be set to type "s" in the TYPE (#4) field of the OPTION (#19) file.
+If the type is not "s" and a request is received, it results in an error that, by default, is recorded in the AUDIT LOG FOR OPTIONS (#19.081) file. - The server option name must be complete and exact when a server request is made or the request is denied. - The server option must not be disabled (it can be disabled for all requests by setting its LOCK [#3] or OUT OF ORDER MESSAGE [#2] fields).

-As long as the conditions listed above are satisfied, the only mechanism a site has for security for server requests is the setting of the server option's SERVER ACTION field (#221).
+As long as the conditions listed above are satisfied, the only mechanism a site has for security for server requests is the setting of the server option's SERVER ACTION (#221) field.
 This field has the following settings:

 Value Description R Run immediately.
-This code causes the server request to be honored in real time as soon as it is received from MailMan (run immediately), provided it is not prevented by a setting in the TIMES/DAYS PROHIBITED field (#3.91).
+This code causes the server request to be honored in real time as soon as it is received from MailMan (run immediately), provided it is not prevented by a setting in the TIMES/DAYS PROHIBITED (#3.91) field.
 Q Queue server.
-This code causes the server request to be honored (queued) as soon as permitted by the TIMES/DAYS PROHIBITED field (#3.91).
+This code causes the server request to be honored (queued) as soon as permitted by the TIMES/DAYS PROHIBITED (#3.91) Multiple field.
 N Notify local authorities.
 This code causes the server request to create a TaskMan entry but does not schedule it to run.
 A local mail group is notified along with the task number so that it can be approved locally and then scheduled to run using TaskMan's Requeue Tasks option.
 I Ignore any server requests.
 This code causes the software to ignore all requests for this server option.
 A bulletin or MailMan message can still be sent, however.

-Table 14.
-SERVER ACTION field (#221) security values for server requests
+Table 15: SERVER ACTION (#221) Field Security Values for Server Requests